aafandi/arbitrary-precision/README.md

-# cryptography
+# arbitrary precision
-A C++ library for crytographic algorithms.
+A C++ library for arbitrary precision arithmetic.